-Hey, Millennials: Want to Help The Underserved?
+From A Millennial To Her Peers: Want to Help The Underserved?
 Sign Up For Insurance

 Youth Radio

-Hey, Millennials: Want to Help The Underserved?
+From A Millennial To Her Peers: Want to Help The Underserved?
 Sign Up For Insurance

 In the spring of my first-year of law school, while taking an exam, I had a grand mal seizure — the type of seizures people see in the movies with spasms on the floor.
 My memory is fuzzy from that time.
 I remember a few of my classmates offering me water afterward.
 I was told that many stopped taking the exam to make sure that I didn't injure myself while having a seizure, sitting in my chair.